-- the presence or absence of petroleum product / sheen.
+- Soil/drill cuttings will be screened with a PID at various intervals to determine the relative presence or absence of volatile organic compounds (VOCs) and visual observations for the presence or absence of petroleum product / sheen.
 Groundwater produced during the drilling will also be observed for the presence or absence of petroleum product / sheen. - A containment area will be set up at each borehole to contain drilling fluids prior to the start of the drilling.
 A vacuum truck will be on-site during all drilling to remove drilling fluids during the work.
-In the event that petroleum product is encountered during the drilling, the vacuum truck will be capable of extraction and off-site disposal. - The monitoring wells will be finished as flush mount wells with an 8-inch diameter, trafficrated steel, bolt-down cover.
+If petroleum product is encountered during the drilling, the vacuum truck will be capable of extraction and off-site disposal.
+In the event that the driller needs to introduce potable water during the drilling process a copy of the water quality report for the driller's potable water source in included as Attachment 4. - The monitoring wells will be finished as flush mount wells with an 8-inch diameter, trafficrated steel, bolt-down cover.
 The PVC casing inside the traffic box will also be fitted with a water-tight locking gripper plug to prevent incursion of surface water into the well. - A 2-foot by 2-foot concrete pad will be constructed around the flush mount well covers at each well location and will be sloped to match the surface grade to allow for runoff of surface water and preserve the integrity of the surrounding surface. - Water from an approved source will be utilized during drilling, if necessary.
 The source of the water is from a municipal water source. - Upon completion, the driller will submit the drilling records to the Pennsylvania Department of Conservation and Natural Resources.
-Additionally, a detailed drilling log will be prepared by GES which will be reviewed by a Pennsylvania licensed Professional Geologist that is supervising the work.
+Additionally, a detailed drilling log will be prepared by GES which will be reviewed by a Pennsylvania Licensed Professional Geologist supervising the work.